-198. Report the gross amount of initial margin currently posted to CCPs in connection with the reporting group's own account.
-Include only the amount outstanding as of the reporting date (ie this is not a flow variable).
-Initial margin posted to central counterparties via a third party (ie a clearing member posting margin on behalf of a bank) should not be considered.
+Item 18.h: Initial margin posted to CCPs for the reporting group's own account not a flow variable).
+Initial margin posted to central counterparties via a third party (i.e. a clearing member posting margin on behalf of a bank) should not be considered.
 If the initial margin posted on behalf of clients cannot be distinguished from the initial margin posted for the reporting group's own account, provide estimates, note this fact in the comments column, and ensure the total amount of initial margin (item 18.g plus item 18.h) is accurate.